Hello from an Aussie queer film and TV obsessive…

 Damien J O’Meara is an academic, communications strategist and professional writer.

-Damien is currently completing his PhD in media and communications at Swinburne University of Technology, focusing on LGBTIQ+ representation in Australian scripted television.
+Damien is currently completing his PhD in media and communications at Swinburne University of Technology, researching Australian television production culture and its intersection with onscreen LGBTIQ+ representations in Australian television drama.

 Damien teaches media studies, screen studies and communications at Swinburne Online Learning, where he has worked as a sessional tutor since 2017.
 He is also working as a research assistant on the Australian Children’s Television Cultures research project.
 ACTC investigates the role of Aussie kids’ TV in our lives.